White Collar Crimes and Fraud Charges in California

 Bank, Wire, Computer, Forgery, Embezzlement, Etc. – Call for a Free Consultation

 White collar crimes are usually financially motivated, nonviolent acts.
 They are known as “white collar” because the people who commit them tend to be business professionals and government officials.
 These schemes often involve lying, stealing and cheating in order to achieve financial gain.
-Technology has made committing white collar crimes easier than ever before, and many of fraud lawyer in orange californiathese schemes have gotten more sophisticated in recent years.
+Technology has made committing white collar crimes easier than ever before, and many of these schemes have gotten more sophisticated in recent years.

 What is a White Collar Crime?